ksonnet/ksonnet/docs/cli-reference/ks_param_set.md

 ### Examples

 ```

-# Updates the replica count of the 'guestbook' component to 4.
+# Update the replica count of the 'guestbook' component to 4.
 ks param set guestbook replicas 4

-# Updates the replica count of the 'guestbook' component to 2 for the environment
+# Update the replica count of the 'guestbook' component to 2, but only for the
-# 'dev'
+# 'dev' environment
 ks param set guestbook replicas 2 --env=dev
 ```